 Best MCAT scores

 University of Virginia, UMass, University of Maryland, Colorado, University of Arizona and Tufts.

 Most recent MCAT scores

 George Washington, Georgetown, Loma Linda, Robert Wood Johnson, Iowa, U Tennessee, Memphis and West Virginia.

-Do I get props if I re-do the MCAT again and again…
+Do I get props if I retake the MCAT again and again…

 The extra effort you give to getting a good MCAT score (when you re-do the MCAT) will usually be rewarded.
 The only exception I would make is that if you take the test over and over without preparing carefully each time, it will show.
 If you keep getting disappointing scores, only to finally break through on your third or fourth try, it could send a message of mediocrity in your approach to your studies and dedication to schoolwork.
-The best advice I can give you is: the first time you take the MCAT, put everything you have into preparing.
+The best advice for retaking the MCAT is: the first time you take the MCAT, put everything you have into preparing.
 If you re-do the MCAT, same thing.

-A study by AAMC in 2010 looked at pre-med students who take the test only once, compared with students who re-do the MCAT multiple times.
+A study by AAMC in 2010 looked at pre-med students who take the test only once, compared with students who retake the MCAT multiple times.
 The study compared all the different approaches by medical schools to count multiple MCAT attempts.
 It showed that repeaters who are given any more weight than a simple averaging of scores (taking highest, most recent or highest sections) did worse on their Step 1 tests than those with the same MCAT score.
-So it appears that med school applicants don’t get ahead significantly by taking the MCAT multiple times, because it simply skews reality as they take the Step 1 when they end up in the same place their first MCAT score positioned them.
+So it appears that med school applicants don’t get ahead significantly by retaking the MCAT multiple times, because it simply skews reality as they take the Step 1 when they end up in the same place their first MCAT score positioned them.
 In other words, the first MCAT (or an average of scores for multiples) is a good predictor of where a your abilities lie.
 Since med schools know this, more may be moving to the approach of using averaged scores rather than best scores.